christian-chavez/christian-chavez.github.io/_posts/2023-12-31-underg-repo.md

 This is just my opinion.
 Feel free to look for your own resources.
-Also, feel free to contact me if you have any question or recommendation, or of you need any specific material.
+Also, feel free to contact me if you have any question or recommendation, or if you need any specific material.

-kevin.chavez@yachaytech.edu.ec